Do we need a new international order?

 A successor to the UN would have many long-term advantages for the free world.
 It could introduce clarifying standards for states to enjoy a kind of first-class global citizenship.
 Countries that launch aggressive wars, violate nonproliferation agreements, or extinguish internal political opposition would be ejected.
 Their seats would go to free governments in exile.
 So Belarus, for example, would be represented by Sviatlana Tsikhanouskaya, the school teacher who won her country’s 2020 election.

 Yes, this is what we want.
 A league of democracies.
-You need to meet high standards to join, but get great if you do so.
+You need to meet high standards to join, but get great benefits if you do so.
 Let the UN become an irrelevant talkfest.

 We need to separate ourselves from Russia and China economically, to the extent possible.
 This has already begun to happen with Russia and to a degree with China.
 But the free world must do more.
 This means removing restrictions on fracking and fossil-fuel exploration in the U.S. and Europe and revitalizing the nuclear-power industry on both sides of the Atlantic.
 French president Emanuel Macron has already started this process.
 Germany should follow his lead.
 Europe and America should also support Israel’s natural-gas pipeline to the continent.
 None of this should preclude efforts to find sources of alternative green energy.
 But until wind and solar can power nation-states, the West has to focus on freeing itself from Russian energy by producing its own.